VidathD/notes/courses/Getting Started in ICS_OT Cyber Security/Control Systems and Protocols.md

 ## Industrial Control Protocols

 In this course we will be using the packet captures at [ICS Security Tools](https://github.com/ITI/ICS-Security-Tools) for analysis.
+We can also use [GRFICSv2](https://github.com/Fortiphyd/GRFICSv2) to emulate an ICS environment.

 ### Modbus

-See [Modbus](../../IoT/IoT%20protocols/Modbus.md) for information about this protocol.
+See [Modbus](../../IoT/ICS_SCADA/ICS%20protocols/Modbus.md) for information about this protocol.

 ### S7comm

-### OPC
+See [S7comm](../../IoT/ICS_SCADA/ICS%20protocols/S7comm.md) for more information about this protocol.

 ### OPC UA

+Open-source standard created by the OPC Foundation to enable sensor to cloud communication.
+It has a platform independent and service oriented architecture.

+It supports publish-subscribe and client-server models and multiple transport protocols.
+- TCP
+- UDP
+- MQTT
+- AMQP
+- WebSockets

+It also includes several security features.
+- Authetication
+- Autherization
+- Encryption
+- Key management

 ### Other Industrial Control Protocols

+- BACnet
+- Ethernet/IP
+- DNP3
+- Tridium Fox
+- HART
+- PCWorx
+- Omron
+- CODESYS

 ---

 ## Wireless

+Many plants and facilities use wireless protocols without considering the security risk.
+Some commonly used wireless OT protocols are,
+- 802.11 Wi-Fi
+- ZigBee
+- WirelessHART